Table of Contents

 How Does It Work?

-Though other dermal fillers need to be administered at different depths in the skin, Belotero is injected very high up (mid-to-deep dermis) in it due to its thinner consistency.
+Though other dermal fillers need to be administered at different depths in the skin, Belotero is injected very high up (mid-to-deep dermis) due to its thinner consistency.
 Instead of rebuilding facial volume and structure, it offers optimal facial rejuvenation sans bumps, lumps, or a bluish cast (2).

 Is Belotero safe?